-Waverly House is a 158 unit elderly high-rise property consisting of 156 one-bedroom units and 2 two-bedroom units, originally constructed in 1978.
+Waverly House is a 157-unit elderly high-rise property consisting of 156 one-bedroom units and 1 two-bedroom unit, originally constructed in 1978.
 It is located at 4521 East West Highway in Bethesda, MD 20814.
 The Waverly House units were substantially rehabilitated during FY 2017 and FY 2018.
 The building and housing units now meet Enterprise Green Communities standards.
 All work performed was completed under the International Existing Building Code (IEBC) and all applicable Montgomery County construction codes.

-During FY 2018, HOC completed the conversion of all of the units at the Holly Hall (96) RAD AMP to PBRA and converted 24 of the 160 units at the Elizabeth House RAD AMP.
-During FY 2019, HOC completed the conversion of 36 of the 106 units at the Elizabeth House RAD AMP to PBRA.
-The remaining 106 units at Elizabeth House are scheduled for RAD conversion in FY 2020.
-Upon their conversion HOC will complete its RAD conversion process.
+During FY 2018, HOC completed the conversion of all of the units at the Holly Hall (96) RAD AMP to PBRA (84) offsite new construction RAD Replacement Units at Fenton Silver Spring (900 Thayer), and PBV (12) offsite new construction RAD Replacement Units at Victory Crossing.
+Also in FY 2018, HOC converted 24 of the 160 units at the Elizabeth House RAD AMP to PBV offsite new construction RAD Replacement Units at Victory Crossing.

+During FY 2020, HOC completed the conversion of 30 of the 106 units at the Elizabeth House RAD AMP to PBRA offsite new construction RAD Replacement Units at Victory Haven.

+During FY 2020, HOC completed the conversion of the remaining 106 units at Elizabeth House under a RAD Component One / Section 18 Blend, completing the final stage of HOCs RAD conversion process for its Public Housing portfolio.

-Holly Hall is a 96 unit property consisting of one efficiency unit, 53 one-bedroom units, and 42 two-bedroom units, originally constructed in 1965.
+Holly Hall is a 96-unit property consisting of one efficiency unit, 53 one-bedroom units, and 42 two-bedroom units, originally constructed in 1965.
 It is located at 10110 New Hampshire Avenue in Silver Spring, MD 20903.
-This property is designated exclusively for elderly and non- elderly disabled residents.
-The former public housing units at Holly Hall are scheduled for demolition and will be replaced with newly constructed units at multiple properties in Montgomery County.
+The residents at this property were primarily elderly and non-elderly disabled The former public housing units at Holly Hall are scheduled for demolition and will be replaced with newly constructed units at multiple properties in Montgomery County.
 All of the former PH residents from Holly Hall are moving to a combination of the following new properties: